Cuzozzi/project-omerta/README.md

 Clone the repository to your local machine, and open it in a terminal.
 I use VS Code's intergrated terminal.

+### .env File guide

+Rename .env.example to just .env

+If you've changed SERVER_PORT in the server's .env file, then change REACT_APP_SERVER_PORT to reflect this change.

+### Start-up Guide

 Run the following commands in the order listed:

 npm install